-In 2007, we completed the acquisitions of three businesses that expanded both our geographic reach and our ability to address global opportunities in the marketplace.
-These transactions included: the United Kingdom-based technical consultancy and software provider Cartesian Limited (Cartesian); RVA Consulting, LLC (RVA), a domestic, telecom industry-focused operations consulting firm; and TWG Consulting, Inc (TWG), a domestic management consulting firm.
-See Note 4, Business Combinations, in the Notes to the Consolidated Financial Statements for additional information regarding acquisitions.
+Our 2007 acquisitions expanded both our geographic reach and our ability to address global opportunities in the marketplace.
+These transactions included: the United Kingdom-based technical consultancy and software provider Cartesian Limited (Cartesian); RVA

+Consulting, LLC (RVA), a domestic, telecom industry-focused operations consulting firm; and TWG Consulting, Inc (TWG), a domestic management consulting firm.

-The acquisition of Cartesian in early 2007 dramatically strengthened TMNG s technology consultancy services and broadened our service offerings.
+Cartesian strengthened TMNG s technology consultancy services and broadened our service offerings.
 Cartesian brings expertise in billing management and revenue assurance-two traditional strengths on which we built our reputation-but does so from a technology and network perspective, an ideal complement to our business process focus.
-Building on its technical expertise, Cartesian has developed an innovative and modular software suite, called Ascertain[®], which features advanced revenue assurance and data integrity tools that when customized and integrated into client environments support fixed, wireless, internet service provider (ISP), data and content environments.
+Building on its technical expertise, Cartesian has developed an innovative and modular software suite, called Ascertain®, which features advanced revenue assurance and data integrity tools that when customized and integrated into client environments support fixed, wireless, internet service provider (ISP), data and content environments.
 Cartesian s client list includes-Tier 1-companies in the United Kingdom and Europe, and in 2008, TMNG began early introduction of the product with U.S.-based carriers and cable system operators, opening a potentially significant new market to this product.

-The acquisitions of RVA and TWG in 2007 enhanced historical strengths of TMNG.
+RVA and TWG enhanced historical strengths of TMNG.
 RVA has strong, contracted relationships with major U.S. telecommunication carriers and serves as a close fit with TMNG s core strength in business process and operational support systems consulting.
 TWG s expertise in organizational development and knowledge management helped to round out our capabilities and extended our strategy offerings.

 We have diversified our client base organically by building a cable and broadband practice.
 With the convergence of this industry around multiple video, data and voice service offerings, we apply our traditional expertise in complex business processes such as revenue assurance, billing management, and mediation, as well as in leading functional areas like program management offices, across the global converging communications marketplace.
 We have developed solutions to assist content providers, and media companies as they cope with the operational complexities of launching new products and services; attempt to streamline their business systems and processes following merger and acquisition activity; and address product lifecycle issues in the wake of competitive pressures.
 We are also providing program management, business process, service assurance and leadership teams for cable MSO s as they launch new digital voice product and service rollouts, including voice over internet protocol offerings and focus on their 4G wireless launch.
-In 2009, 41% of revenue was from cable and broadband clients.

-As the industry continues to evolve, TMNG expects to leverage its long history of engagement experience with clients to continue modifying its toolsets, develop new methodologies, and selectively expand its base of employee consultants to support and extend its thought leadership and capabilities in the communications industry.
+As the industry continues to evolve, including the most recent transformation movement of business IT infrastructures to cloud environments, TMNG expects to leverage its long history of engagement experience with clients to continue modifying its toolsets, develop new methodologies, and selectively expand its base of employee consultants to support and extend its thought leadership and capabilities in the communications industry.